99Catherine99/peer-induced-fairness/README.md

 This study reveals significant findings in the context of SMEs in the UK.
 Notably, it highlights that start-ups and micro firms, especially those led by older individuals or those from non-white ethnic backgrounds, often face discrimination in bank decisions and unfairness in algorithmic predictions when applying for loans.

 ---

+## Important Note

+> **Important Note**: Due to file size limitations on GitHub, the resampled data used in each experiment has been uploaded separately.
+You can access these datasets at the following link: [Resampled Datasets](https://uoe-my.sharepoint.com/:f:/r/personal/s2285280_ed_ac_uk/Documents/Resampled%20datasets?csf=1&web=1&e=R7eAmT).

 ## Tools and Version

 This project is built on Python 3.10.9.